dpaleka/consistency-forecasting/README.md

 ```

 ### Validation of data
-(Note: *validation* is about data format, *verification* is about the semantics of the data.)
+(Note: in our terminology, *validation* is about data format, *verification* is about the semantics of the data.)

 Our base data directory is `src/data/`.
 Inside this, we have the following schema:
 ```
 src/data
 ├── fq
-│  ├── real             # ForecastingQuestions made from real scraped data.
+│  ├── real             # ForecastingQuestions made from scraped Manifold and Metaculus questions.
 Formatting validated upon commit.
 │  └── synthetic        # ForecastingQuestions made from synthetic data.
 Formatting validated upon commit.
 ├── feedback            # Feedback data on real and synhetic questions.
 TODO Validate upon commit.
-├── tuple*              # Tuples of (question, answer) pairs.
+├── tuples              # Consistency checks, consisting of named dicts of ForecastingQuestions.
 Formatting validated upon commit.
-TODO we need to expand this section and clean up where tuples go.
+│   |- scraped           # From FQs scraped from Manifold and Metaculus.
+│   |- newsapi           # From news-generated synthetic FQs.
+│   |- 2028              # From synthetic FQs resolving in 2028.
 ├── other               # All other data, e.g. raw scrapes, or intermediate steps for synthetic questions.
 Not validated.
 TODO move some stuff out of here to somewhere where it makes sense.
 ├── check_tuple_logs    # Where forecasting of the already instantiated consistency checks + violation is logged.
 In .gitignore, do not commit.
 ├── forecasts           # Where forecast results on tuples are saved.
 Not validated.
 Commit only full-fledged experimental results.